 A 12-year-old big-horned sheep ram in poor physical condition, showing dehydration and a jaw mass, was brought in for veterinary evaluation.
 The ram experienced cardiac arrest at the clinic and subsequently died.
 Pathology and laboratory analysis identified chronic pneumonia with Bibersteinia detected in lung samples.
 The ram tested negative for M. ovi.
-Examination and laboratory culture of the jaw mass grew bacteria commonly associated with facial and oral abscesses.
+Bacteria commonly associated with facial and oral abscesses were found in the jaw mass.